Beta-23/I4Blog/README.md

 ## License

-The gems is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gems are available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct